-- Either, on a PC - hovering the mouse over the name of a file to see the size of the file or right-clicking on the file and choosing Properties.
+- On a PC - hovering the mouse over the name of a file to see the size of the file or right-clicking on the file and choosing Properties.

-- Or, on a Mac - clicking on a file and press the Command button + i simultaneously.
+- On a Mac - clicking on a file and press the Command button + i simultaneously